 CAN VEGETARIANS BENEFIT FROM A NUTRITIONAL BALANCING PROGRAM?

 The answer is definitely yes.
 Many clients who continue to be vegetarians improve their health greatly with a nutritional balancing program.
-It works as well with them as with anyone.
+It works almost as well with them as with anyone else.

-A few modifications of the usual programs are needed, such as eliminating the animal-based supplements such as glandulars.
-Also, the diet won’t be quite as varied.
+The diet won’t be quite as varied.
 This will slow progress, a little.
-However, they do extremely well.
+However, they can do very well.